-Page 69
+Page iv

 VTA and the cities of San José and Santa Clara are studying all four stations proposed for BART Phase II.
-The Transit Oriented Communities Strategy Study is focused on three of the four station areas: Santa Clara, Downtown San José, and 28th Street.
-The Diridon Station is undergoing a separate but complimentary plan called the Diridon Station Area Plan (DSAP).
-The Downtown San José BART Station Area Playbook is one of three playbooks being published.
-There are technical appendices with supporting data and documents that support the featured Transit Oriented Community Strategies.
+The Transit Oriented Communities Strategy Study is focused on three of the four station areas: Santa Clara, Downtown San José, and 28th Street/Little Portugal.
+In the Diridon Station area a separate but complimentary plan called the Diridon Station Area Plan (DSAP) is being developed.
+The Downtown San José BART Station Area Playbook is one of three playbooks.